 I am incredibly grateful to you and Doctors Battacharya, Kulldorf, Atlas and Professor Sunetra Gupta (from the first round table) for speaking up.
 I especially loved Dr. Battacharya's answer to the question about his credentials - he believes we should be focusing on the value of the ideas/data/information presented, not on the credentials of the person presenting them.
 I couldn't agree more.

 The dismay expressed by all of you is well founded.
 Any shock, however, is not.
-The censorship, suppression, lack of dialogue and cover up that you all denounced today is not new to this past year; it has been going on for decades, if not longer.
+The censorship, suppression, lack of dialogue and cover up that you all denounced today is not new to this past year: It has been going on for decades, if not longer.
 The same slander and hostility faced by the brave scientists in your round tables, has been ruthlessly aimed at all individuals who ask any questions about vaccines.
-This has gone on for as long as vaccines have existed and regardless of how reasonable the questions.
+This has gone on for as long as vaccines have existed, and regardless of how reasonable the questions are.
 The most familiar example in the recent past is Dr. Andy Wakefield.
 All of these scientists are now being "Wakefielded" and it is an ugly, brutal experience.

 While it is their right to have a positive opinion of the experimental COVID vaccines, I personally find the high level of confidence expressed by Dr. Kullforff and Dr. Battacharya misplaced.
 A quick look at the VAERS (Vaccine Adverse Event Reporting System) demonstrates that deaths reported post vaccination have skyrocketed since the start of this vaccine campaign in December (see attached photos below).
 The media and big tech corporations are doing their best to deny, cover up and ignore all serious vaccine reactions and death.